 It’s as if I have fallen into a story, and everyone knows you’re not supposed to feel this afraid until the end of the story, when the haunter of the dark finally comes out of the woodwork to feed… on you, of course.

-If you took a casual glance at me, you might think he’s been reading too many books, but that’s all.
+If you took a casual glance at me, you might think He’s been reading too many books, but that’s all.
 I doubt you’d guess how hard the man with the mild bank teller’s face is now struggling just to hold on, to hold on to his own mind…

 It was full of monsters, she said, full of monsters chasing after little children.
 There were killings and… I don’t know… bad feelings and hurt. stuff like that.